SergioCampbell/sergiocampbell.github.io/src/content/blog/Native-app-development-vs-hybrid-app-development.md

 **Hybrid App**: Using a framework like Ionic or React Native, we can create an app that works on multiple platforms with a single codebase.
 Although there may be some limitations in accessing specific device features, such as push notifications, the app can still offer basic to-do list management functionality efficiently.

-### Conclusion: Choose Wisely for Your Project
+#### In summary

-Ultimately, the choice between a native app and a hybrid app will depend on the specific requirements of your project, including performance, required functionality, and available budget.
+**Choose Wisely for Your Project:** Ultimately, the choice between a native app and a hybrid app will depend on the specific requirements of your project, including performance, required functionality, and available budget.
 It's important to carefully evaluate these considerations before making a final decision.
 Remember that both native and hybrid apps have their place in the world of mobile app development, and the key is to select the option that best fits your project's needs.